28 Aug High School Con Artist – My Greatest Con of All Time

 I went through many different stages in high school.
 I was a trouble maker as a freshman, determined to get a boyfriend as a sophomore, Miss Popularity as a junior and working woman my senior year.
 For the first two years of high school, I completely disregarded the importance of good grades and proper education.
 I skipped school very often, rarely did my homework and never studied for tests.
 I made it through those two years by the skin of my teeth.

 My parents did not let this go unpunished and they were very, VERY creative with their punishments.
-Much like the summer going into my sophomore year (click here to read all about it), I spent the summer going into my junior year on LOCK DOWN.
+Much like the summer going into my sophomore year, my mother chopped off my then down-to-my-butt hair into a bob and I spent the summer going into my junior year on LOCK DOWN.
 To enhance my punishment, my dad purchased a graphic design program for my computer and said I needed to teach myself how to design and animate.
 Each week, he would give me a new project and I’d literally have to sit at my computer for hours until I figured out how to complete the task.

 Oddly enough, by the time junior year came around, I fell in love with graphic arts and wanted to pursue it full-time.
 This shifted my outlook on school because I knew I would need good grades to get into a reputable college that had a decent graphic arts program.
 I completely changed and fully dedicated myself to school.
 Well… kinda.